 Data collected by the observer special project in 2006 and 2007 included a visual evaluation of the condition of the octopus when it was processed by the observer.
-In 2010, the special project was modified so that observers recorded the condition of octopus at the point of discard from the vessel.
-The 2010 project included a three-stage viability coding (Excellent, Poor, or Dead) based on the color and mobility of octopus and the presence of visible wounds.
-Data from both projects are presented in Table 7.
+In 2010 and 2011, the special project was modified so that observers recorded the condition of octopus at the point of discard from the vessel.
+The 2010-11 project included a three-stage viability coding (Excellent, Poor, or Dead) based on the color and mobility of octopus and the presence of visible wounds.
+Data from both projects are presented in Table 5.
 The table shows the number of observations and the proportion of observed octopus alive or dead for each gear type.
 These results provide partial data on the nature of discard mortality for octopus.
 In particular, the observed mortality rate for octopus caught in pot gear in 2006-2007 was less than one percent (two octopus out of 433, one coded as dead and the other as injured).
-In 2010, only 4 percent (six out of 159) of the octopus caught in pot gear were in poor condition or dead at the point of discard.
-Mortality rates in both time periods were roughly 25% for longline gear and 58% for bottom trawl gear.
-Mortality rates were highest for pelagic trawl gear, for which 85% of the observed octopus in 2006-2007 and all 10 observed octopus in 2010 were dead.
-Further research is needed to estimate the total mortality of discarded octopus in various conditions; laboratory or tagging studies are needed to document mortality in relation to condition coding.
-The data in Table 7, however, suggest that mortality from longline and pot gear may be substantially less than the assumed 100%
+In 2010-11, only 4 percent (30 out of 536) of the octopus caught in pot gear were in poor condition or dead at the point of discard.
+Mortality rates in both time periods were roughly 20% for longline gear; observers report that most animals seen on longlines are not actually hooked but are holding on to bait or hooked fish.
+Bottom trawl mortality rates were variable at 58-74 %, variable conditions may be expected since this category includes several different target fisheries.
+Mortality rates were highest for pelagic trawl gear, for which 85% of the observed octopus in both periods were dead.